Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 which were then put into a new dataframe.
 All the data was then parsed through and the necessary data was stored into a new file, 'yelp_park_data.csv'.

-The yelp_foursquare_EDA file
+# The yelp_foursquare_EDA file
 Similar to the AuthenticateYelpAPI file, another class was made to request data from the Foursquare API.
-The bikes.csv was stored into a dataframe to be used by the foursquare_api_request class in another loop. foursquare_api_request(foursquare_id, CATEGORYID, SEARCH_LIMIT, ll) had fewer variables needed.
+The bikes.csv was stored into a dataframe to be used by the foursquare_api_request class in another loop.
+'''
+foursquare_api_request(foursquare_id, CATEGORYID, SEARCH_LIMIT, ll)
+'''
+The class has fewer variables needed to be input.
 The foursquare_id was the API key taken from the environment variable.
 CATEGORYID = 16000, which was 'Landmarks and Outdoors' for Foursquare.
 SEARCH_LIMIT was set to 10
 ll was taken from the bikes dataframe to be used to the loop.
 The data extracted was saved into the file 'foursquare_outdoor_data.json'.
 The data was parsed through and some nested objects in the categories column was extracted and put into a new table called 'fs_id_cat_df.csv'.
-This table
+This table now has all the catagory names extracted and fsq_id as a foreign key to merge with 'foursquare_outdoor_data.json'.
+The catagorical data from Foursquare and the parent database were joined and duplicate rows and columns were filtered out.
+The data was saved into "fs_outdoor_data_with_categories".

-Comparing Results
+# Comparing Results of APIs
 Instead of a monthly allowance, like Foursquare, Yelp provides a daily allowance.
 An allowance which refreshes each day may be useful if a query does not return information which one would want, or something goes wrong with data collection.
 In this case,